MadStats/reflections-on-presentations-Boyango/README.md

 What were aspects of the presentation that you liked:
- The topic is interesting, and i thnik not many people have digged into this area.
+ The topic is interesting, and i thnik not many people have digged into this area. the logic of the project is very clear.

 What were aspects of the presentations for which you had concerns or questions: the project is nit functioning well, thus the image in the slides can not be seen clearly.
+  Younare assuming that we know the game.
+Some ideas is hard for non-players to understand.

   Title of presentation:  H1B

 What were aspects of the presentation that you liked:
+  Graphical demostration of data is awesome.

-What were aspects of the presentations for which you had concerns or questions:
+What were aspects of the presentations for which you had concerns or questions: the font in data description is too small to capture.

   Title of presentation:  SONGS

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked: graphs do a good job to explain your data the gif plot is interesting

-What were aspects of the presentations for which you had concerns or questions:
+What were aspects of the presentations for which you had concerns or questions: the rhymes part is hard to understand

   Title of presentation:  NBA